CMS2024Team/CMS2024Team/README.md

 ## Overview

 Welcome to the James Cook University Brisbane Students Board Site project repository!
 This project focuses on delivering a WordPress website for the Students Board, an initiative aimed at enhancing student engagement and resources.
+The custom WordPress theme used in this project is named "jcubCustom."

 ## Table of Contents